 How Homeowners Insurance Works

-Homeowners insurance pays to repair or replace your home and belongings if something bad happens, like a fire or theft.
+Homeowners insurance pays to repair or replace your home and belongings if something bad happens, like a fire or theft, and it also provides liability coverage if you’re legally responsible for injuries or damage.
 To secure the assurance of this financial compensation, you’ll pay a yearly premium — usually set up through escrow or paid out yearly or monthly — to your insurance company.

-Your policy will also come with a deductible (typically around $500 or $1,000) that you must pay out of pocket before the insurer will cut you a check.
+Your policy will also come with a deductible (often a flat amount for most losses) that you must pay out of pocket before the insurer will cut you a check.
 Choosing a higher deductible means you’ll have lower premiums, but it also puts you on the hook for a bigger out-of-pocket payment in the event of a claim.
+In catastrophe‑exposed states, many policies also include separate wind/hail or named‑storm/hurricane percentage deductibles (commonly 1%–5% of your dwelling limit) that apply only to those events — see how hurricane deductibles work.

 What Does Homeowners Insurance Cover?

 Homeowners insurance provides financial protection against losses that can occur from accidents, theft, or some specified disasters.
 Most standard homeowners policies provide several layers of protection for damages that can occur during a protected claim.
 The primary layer covers the costs to repair or replace your home if it’s damaged during an event covered by the policy.
-Other layers provide financial protection for additional structures or personal items on your property, increased expenses that might accrue as a result of a covered loss, or legal expenses resulting from incidents that occurred on your property.
+Other layers provide financial protection for additional structures or personal items on your property, increased expenses that might accrue as a result of a covered loss, or legal expenses resulting from incidents that occurred on your property (see this overview of standard coverages and exclusions).

 Within these layers, all homeowners insurance policies cover six important areas: